Expensify/App/contributingGuides/HOW_TO_BUILD_APP_ON_PHYSICAL_IOS_DEVICE.md

 2. **Configure code signing**

 > [!Important]
-> You must have a paid Apple Developer account to run your app on a physical device.
+> You must have a Apple Developer account to run your app on a physical device.
 If you don't have one, you can register here: [Apple Developer Program](https://developer.apple.com/).

    2.1.
 Go to `Signing and Capabilities` then in the section called `Signing (Debug/Development and Release/Development)`